Journeyman Electrician Salary: What You’ll Earn in 2026

 Journeyman vs. master electrician salary

-In most states, you need two to four years of post-journeyman experience before you’re eligible to sit for the master electrician exam.
-The exam itself is more comprehensive than the journeyman test — covering the National Electrical Code (NEC) at a deeper level, load calculations, and often business law.
-Some states also require additional training hours.
+In most states, you need two to four years of post-journeyman experience before you’re eligible to sit for the master exam.
+The exam itself is more comprehensive — covering the National Electrical Code (NEC) at a deeper level, load calculations, and often business law.
+Some states require additional training hours.

 The payoff: master electricians who work for employers earn more, but the larger jump comes from pulling permits and running your own electrical contracting business.
 A master license is required to legally operate as an electrical contractor in most states.